shresthkapoor7/space/content/strands/moving-to-docker.md

   />
 </div>

-don't even get me started on openrouter and gemini. openrouter making gemini (2.5 flash) paid is so stupid, and their credit system is bizarre - you get maybe 3 conversations with a decent model and suddenly you're out of credits. trying to juggle both apis with their different request formats has been a headache. but just having gemini makes it like a basic project and 2.5 flash is not good enough but is the only free one.
+API juggling shouldn’t be harder than building features.
+But OpenRouter’s credit system is bizarre, and Gemini 2.5 Flash isn’t strong enough.

-<center style="color:yellow">final verdict -> both are 🗑️</center>
+<center style="color:yellow">final verdict → both are 🗑️</center>

-### solution
+### The plan forward

-1. clean up the backend by removing openrouter temporarily, then dockerize everything and implement proper middleware with authentication.
+1. Strip out OpenRouter for now, dockerize everything, and add proper middleware + auth.

-2. for the cleanup phase - ditch the save api and build auto-save functionality, remove openrouter for now, and add a rag-based system for chat.
+2. Rebuild the save API as auto-save, and add a RAG-based system for chat.

-3. once that's solid, deploy it and test everything thoroughly before killing the current instance. during testing, i'll make the necessary frontend adjustments.
+3. Deploy a clean instance, test thoroughly, then shut down the old one while fixing frontend issues.

 honestly, since the backend isn't that complex yet, i'm considering just starting fresh.

-> ***sometimes a clean slate is worth more than trying to untangle old code.***
+>Sometimes a clean slate is worth more than trying to untangle old code.

-<center style="color: pink"> ✨✨ and obviously some extra resume points for using docker ✨✨ </center>
+<center style="color: pink"> ✨ Plus, some bonus resume points for Docker. ✨ </center>